ygjadi/hello-world/README.md

 ### App Description
 `TODO://` The purpose of this app is to get a basic understanding of Xcode and some of the functions.
 This app includes buttons, a label, a text field, and color changing text.

+-Double tapped the purple area to change the view color back to gray.
+-Used an if statement to print "Goodbye"
+-Used buttons to edit text
+-Contains gesture festures

 ### App Walk-though

 <img src="http://g.recordit.co/HsDaD5v5zc.gif" width=200><br>